rdauria/jupyter-notebook/README.md

 *Jupiter notebook, formerly known as IPython notebook*

-Launch an interactive session on the a compute node of the Hoffman2 cluster via the UGE scheduler from your local computer and displayes it on your local browser.
+Launch an interactive session on the a compute node of the Hoffman2 Cluster via the GE scheduler from your local computer and displayes it on your local browser.

 The script (adapted from: https://github.com/pyHPC/ipynbhpc) performs the following steps: